-As we approach the equinox and move into spring, often changes in our life mimic what we are seeing in the outside world- the amount of daylight swiftly increases, a frozen river begins to rush, our driveway shifts from frozen to mud pit in a matter of hours.
+As we move into spring, changes in our life often mimic what we are seeing in the outside world- the amount of daylight swiftly increases, a frozen river begins to rush, our driveway shifts from frozen to mud pit in a matter of hours.
 Changes which are perceived as both positive and negative can be stressful.
 The breath can be an anchor which supports us and helps guide us through times of intense change.

 At first glance, the breath can teach us that ebb and flow is natural.
 In every minute of every day, we are either inhaling or exhaling- there is no static moment with breathing!
 While we are experiencing a shift in our life, it may be viewed from a smaller perspective and seem terrifying.
 However, taken from a bigger perspective (such as imagining the course of our life, or even the course of history) a shift we personally, or society at large is experiencing, can be seen in context as part of a greater pulsation which is always occurring.
 This can be very comforting.

 The breath is also the gateway to our higher self.
 The breath is present in each moment, but is often clouded in our daily experience through our lack of awareness.
 Just like the breath, our highest self is also always present.
 Through observing our breath we can be in touch with our greater awareness, and find the piece of us that is steady throughout life’s many twists and turns.

 Try this very simple but powerful exercise to bring you into the present moment using the breath:

 - Lay on your back with your knees bent

 - Begin with a feeling of openness and reception